Data-Mechanics/course-2017-spr-proj/jguerero_mgarcia7/README.md

 \* *Within walking distance of a residence, which we defined to be < 1km*

-The composite Z-score is what we are considering our food accessibility score per neighborhood.
-This number is scaled between 0 and 100.
 A high score denotes that the food accessibility is better in that neighborhood compared to other neighborhoods in Boston.
 In our case, the best neighborhood in regards to food accessibility belongs is Financial District/Downtown, whereas the worst is West Roxbury.
+Considering that the next smallest score is 28.2 (Hyde Park), this suggests that there is a very large difference in food accessbility between West Roxbury and Financial District/Downtown.
+This could be due to the fact that Financial District/Downtown is a smaller area and thus more dense than West Roxbury.

 ### Determining Correlation: Our Coefficient Correlation Array ###